zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 $x \cdot y = \mathrm{const}$ formula which allows different assets to have different _weights_, which define their impact on price.

-This AMM's liquidity pool contains balances of the base asset (e. g.
-ZTG) and of all outcome tokens of the market.
-Users can trade their tokens with tokens stored in the pool: They can buy outcome tokens from the pool with ZTG which is then added to the pool, or sell outcome tokens to the pool for some of the pool's ZTG.
+This AMM's liquidity pool contains balances of the base asset (e.g. ZTG) and of all outcome tokens of the market.
+Users can trade their tokens with tokens stored in the pool: They can buy outcome tokens from the pool with collateral which is then added to the pool, or sell outcome tokens to the pool for some of the pool's collateral.

 By default, a new market has no liquidity pool.
 Instead, the pool must either be deployed by the market creator, or by some external liquidity provider.
 After